handpoint/doc/android/androidintegrationguide.md

 //Check all the events available in the Events interface.
-//If you want to subscribe to more events, just add to the list of implemented interfaces. public class HandpointDelegate implements Events.SmartposRequired {
+//If you want to subscribe to more events, just add to the list of implemented interfaces. public class HandpointDelegate implements Events.SmartposRequired, Events.CurrentTransactionStatus, Events.ConnectionStatusChanged, Events.EndOfTransaction, Events.TransactionResultReady {

     private Hapi api;